-EGG 202 Engineering Mechanics (Dynamics)
+EGG 202 - Engineering Mechanics (Dynamics)

 A study of the kinematics and kinetics of motion, including rectilinear and curvilinear motion, force and acceleration, work and energy, impulse and momentum, for particles and rigid bodies.
 Calculus is used throughout for problem solving.
 Prerequisites: MAT 172 and EGG 201.
-3 lecture hours per week.
-3 credit hours.

-EGG 203 Applications of Computers in Science and Engineering
+EGG 203 - Applications of Computers in Science and Engineering

 This course emphasizes hands-on experience with stand-alone microcomputers.
 Simulations, data analysis, graphics techniques, and structured programming are used to show the range of computer problem-solving techniques.
 Other topics covered are program correctness, operating systems, a survey of computer languages, the relationship of the components internal and external to the computer.
-2 lecture and 3 laboratory hours per week.
-3 credit hours.

-EGG 205 Surveying
+EGG 205 - Surveying

-Theory and practice of measurements and their applications.
+Theory and practice of measurements ar their applications.
 Topics include use of instruments, recording of data, computations and mapping; theory and use of simple curves; earthwork measurements and computation.

-2 lecture and 3 field laboratory hours per week.
-3 credit hours.
+2 lecture and 3 field laboratory hours per week

-EGG 207 Principles of Electrical Engineering
+EGG 207 - Principles of Electrical Engineering

 Introduction to the fundamental concepts of electric circuits.
 Course covers mesh and nodal analysis, network theorems and applications, steady state analysis, and phasor diagrams.
-Introduction includes time-varying analysis R-L, R-C, and R-L-C circuits.
+Introduction includes time-varying analysis R-L, R-C, and R-L-C cir-

 Prerequisite: PHY 201.

-Co-requisite: MAT 272.
+Co-requisite: EGGL 207, MAT 272.
 3 lecture and 3 laboratory hours per week.
-4 credit hours.

-EGG 213 3-D AutoCAD
+EGG 213 - 3-D AutoCAD

 Through the user coordinate system (UCS) and viewports the student will learn to create 3-D wire frame drawings clad with 3-D faces and meshes in order to create realistic images via hidden line removal and perspective view.
 3-D solid geometry techniques will be emphasized to increase drawing efficiency.
 Shade and Animator will be illustrated.

-Prerequisite: MET 109 or permission of instructor.
-2 lecture hours and 2 laboratory hours per week.
-3 credit hours.
+Prerequisite: MET 109 or permission of instructor